LIENGITS/Project-MSSA/README.md

 Precondition: Business Owner exists, application exists

-Triggers: User wants to create invoices for clients using a mobile application
+Triggers: User wants to create invoices for clients using a webpage application

 Use Case 2